Post Decree Modification

 Brian L. Sobol has had decades of success handling post-decree modification motions, on behalf of both recipients and payors of support and maintenance, and for parents seeking or resisting a request to change custody or parenting time.

-Contact Brian today for a free consultation and assessment of your chances of a motion for modification.
+Contact Brian today for a consultation and assessment of your chances of a motion for modification.
+Offering up to two hour consultations for $350.